TECHNICAL WHITE PAPER

 - A verified model is not the real system.

-- Source documents may be incomplete or wrong.
+- Source documents may be incomplete, stale, contradictory, or wrong.

 - LLM extraction may mislabel semantics.